Behavioral Activation System (BAS)

 The Behavioral Activation System (BAS) is a psychological concept that refers to the neurological network responsible for initiating and regulating goal-directed behavior.
 It is a complex system within the human brain that plays a vital role in motivation, reward processing, and the pursuit of desired outcomes.

-Jeffery Gray (1981, 1987) suggested that three neurologically-based, independent systems are involved in regulating behavior.
+Jeffrey Gray (1981, 1987) suggested that three neurologically-based, independent systems are involved in regulating behavior.
 One is the Behavioral Activation System activated by appetitive rewards to conditioned and unconditioned stimuli.
 The second is the Behavioral Inhibition System activated by conditioned and unconditioned stimuli signaling punishment or non-reward.
-And the third system is the fight-flight-freeze system proposed to motivate escape behaviors in response to conditioned and unconditioned stimuli (Gray, 1987)`.
+And the third system is the fight-flight-freeze system proposed to motivate escape behaviors in response to conditioned and unconditioned stimuli (Gray, 1987).

 The Relationship Between BAS and BIS

 The BAS and BIS act independently of each other.
 Accordingly, a person may have high sensitivity to both rewards and punishments, low sensitivity to rewards and punishments, or be high in one and low in the other (Ito et al., 2019).
-The Behavior Activation System and Behavior Inhibition System act as the gas and brake pedals on a car.
+The Behavioral Activation System and Behavioral Inhibition System act as the gas and brake pedals on a car.
 The BAS motivates approach behaviors sensitive to when rewards are likely while the BIS motivates avoidance sensitive to when punishments are likely.

 The two systems react to conditioned stimuli, learned from past experience or social learning.
 However, the level of sensitivities in these two independent systems are largely biologically determined.
 Consequently, a child’s biologically defined BAS and BIS has a reciprocal effect on their experiences, cascading into stable and enduring personality qualities.
 Accordingly, personality researchers have referred to the BAS-BIS in several personality studies.